ElvisResearchGroup/L42/Main/papers/Capabilities/presentation-sketch.md

 #### Benefits
 *  No need to look at the body of `Abs`
 > since the language will ensure that it is well-typed
-* No need to look at all code we are compiling with
+* No need to look at *every* piece of code we are compiling with
-> We only need to look at things mensioned by the declaration of Abs
+> We only need to look at the functions mentioned by the declaration of `Abs`
-* Our reasoning is static and sound
+* Our reasoning is static and consistently sound
-> We don't need to first run the program, and once we do, our conclusions will still hold
+> No matter what happens at run time, (including dynamic code loading), our grantees still hold.

 --------------------------------------------------------------------------------------------------------------------------------------
-### How to solve Problem 2 (Dynamic Dispatch)
+### How to Solve Problem 2 (Dynamic Dispatch)
 What can `x.Run` do?

 > How does this work in dynamic dispatch